 Advertising is far from dead.
 It’s simply evolved.
 More often than not, the age-old practice of simple interruption or distraction has given way to presenting ads more in line with the prospect’s needs.
 Technology makes possible the data-driven approach that evaded us in decades past.

-Let’s look at some of the paid-marketing strategies brands use to generate online leads:
+Let’s look at some of the paid-marketing strategies brands use to generate online leads with various lead generation campaigns:

 1. Search engine advertising